-Writing instruction is based on the 4 major rhetorical modes: narrative, descriptive, persuasive and expository.
+Writing instruction is based on the 4 major rhetorical modes: narration, description, exposition, and argumentation.
 Emphasis is placed on the daily habit of writing by having our classes journal on various prompts at the start of every class.
-8th grade writing projects include classmate biographies, developing complex fictional characters, a holiday argumentative essay, and a research paper that applies one of the seven Catholic social justice teachings to an issue in a developing nation.
+The 8th-grade long-term writing projects include an illustrated autobiography, writing narratives through song, the Hildene Essay competition, and writing proposals/exhibits for an empathy museum.

 8th Grade focuses on United States History.
 Students will focus on current conditions that exist in the United States and make attempts to try to develop an understanding of them through studying the past.
 The more we all know about the history of the world around us, the more we can make sense of the world today.

 Throughout the United States History course, students will be using the text Holt Social Studies: United States History.
 This textbook provides a complete history of the United States, from the first Americans through to the present day.
 This important story of our nation is told through an informative and richly illustrated narrative, supported by reading questions that check students’ comprehension and special features that enliven the study of history.
 The textbook has been made available to them electronically as well.

 The goals for the course are for students to: